commitmas/commitmas-3-return-of-commitmas/README.md

 * [Transparent Travel by @mjbrender](https://github.com/mjbrender/transparent-travel) - A markdown-only repository to record where I'm flying and where I'd like to fly next.
 * [Anything Puppet by @rnelson0](https://github.com/rnelson0?tab=repositories) - A growing collection of tools written for Puppet
 * [Anything Ansible by @mrlesmithjr](https://github.com/mrlesmithjr?tab=repositories) - A growing collection of Ansible-based tools
+* [Anything PowerCLI](https://github.com/vmware/PowerCLI-Example-Scripts) - A growing collection of community sourced PowerShell and PowerCLI based tools for use within vSphere environments